hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 ![](/assets/new-list.png)

-To learn more about Boards, Lists and Cards, view our Boards FAQ.
+<span class="green">To learn more about Boards, Lists and Cards, read [our Boards FAQ](/getting-started/what-are-boards/).</span>

 In the example below, the Buyer has added a list with a card.

 ![](/assets/Board-1.png)